dbmi-bgm/granite/README.md

 Combine the above filters.

     granite whiteList -i file.vcf -o file.out.vcf --BEDfile file.bed --VEP --VEPrescue <str> <str> --CLINVAR --SpliceAI <float>

 &nbsp;
+### cleanVCF
+cleanVCF allows to clean INFO field of input VCF file.
+The software can remove a list of TAG from INFO field, or can be used to clean VEP annotations.

+#### Arguments
+    usage: granite cleanVCF [-h] -i INPUTFILE -o OUTPUTFILE [-t TAG] [--VEP] [--VEPtag VEPTAG]
+                            [--VEPrescue VEPRESCUE [VEPRESCUE ...]]
+                            [--VEPremove VEPREMOVE [VEPREMOVE ...]]
+                            [--VEPsep VEPSEP] [--SpliceAI SPLICEAI]
+                            [--SpliceAItag SPLICEAITAG]

+    optional arguments:
+      -i INPUTFILE, --inputfile INPUTFILE
+                            input VCF file
+      -o OUTPUTFILE, --outputfile OUTPUTFILE
+                            output file to write results as VCF, use .vcf as extension
+      -t TAG, --tag TAG     TAG to be removed from INFO field.
+Specify multiple TAGs as: "-t TAG -t TAG -t ..."
+      --VEP                 clean VEP "Consequence" annotations (removed by default terms for intronic, intergenic, or regulatory regions from annotations)
+      --VEPtag VEPTAG       by default the program will search for "VEP" TAG (VEP=<values>), use this parameter to specify a different TAG to be used (e.g. CSQ) --VEPrescue VEPRESCUE [VEPRESCUE ...]
+                            additional terms to overrule removed flags to rescue annotations
+      --VEPremove VEPREMOVE [VEPREMOVE ...]
+                            additional terms to be removed from annotations --VEPsep VEPSEP       by default the program expects "&" as separator for subfields in VEP (e.g.
+                            intron_variant&splice_region_variant), use this
+                            parameter to specify a different separator to be used --SpliceAI SPLICEAI   threshold to save intronic annotations, from VEP "Consequence", for variants by SpliceAI value (>=) --SpliceAItag SPLICEAITAG
+                            by default the program will search for "SpliceAI" TAG (SpliceAI=<float>), use this parameter to specify a different TAG | TAG field to be used (e.g. DS_DG)

+#### Examples
+Remove tag from INFO field.

+    granite cleanVCF -i file.vcf -o file.out.vcf -t tag

+Clean VEP based on VEP "Consequence" annotations.
+This remove annotations flagged as "intron_variant", "intergenic_variant", "downstream_gene_variant", "upstream_gene_variant", "regulatory_region_", "non_coding_transcript_".
+It is possible to specify additional [*terms*](https://m.ensembl.org/info/genome/variation/prediction/predicted_data.html "VEP calculated consequences") to remove using `--VEPremove` and terms to rescue using `--VEPrescue`.
+VEP annotation must be provided for each variant in INFO column.

+    granite cleanVCF -i file.vcf -o file.out.vcf --VEP granite cleanVCF -i file.vcf -o file.out.vcf --VEP --VEPremove <str> <str>
+    granite cleanVCF -i file.vcf -o file.out.vcf --VEP --VEPrescue <str> <str>
+    granite cleanVCF -i file.vcf -o file.out.vcf --VEP --VEPrescue <str> <str> --VEPremove <str>

+The program also accepts a SpliceAI threshold that will rescue annotations for "intron_variant" by SpliceAI.
+SpliceAI annotation must be provided in INFO column.

+    granite cleanVCF -i file.vcf -o file.out.vcf --VEP --SpliceAI <float>

+Combine the above filters.

+    granite cleanVCF -i file.vcf -o file.out.vcf -t tag --VEP --VEPrescue <str> <str> --SpliceAI <float>

+&nbsp;
 ### mpileupCounts